The first and perhaps most important rule of being a freelance stock contributor is if you really like what you produce, it will sell.

 It brings your work to a worldwide audience.

-Natalia Hubert, an illustrator who grew up in a small village in the Ukraine and now lives and works in Houston, Texas, is currently completing a painting commission for a Houston restaurant and starting on branding projects for two California startups.
+Natalia Hubbert, an illustrator who grew up in a small village in the Ukraine and now lives and works in Houston, Texas, is currently completing a painting commission for a Houston restaurant and starting on branding projects for two California startups.
 That doesn’t stop her from setting aside a few weeks every year to create and upload 50 to 200 new illustrations—fruits and vegetables, patterns, horoscopes, holiday images—to sites including Adobe Stock, which provide about 50 percent of her income.
 “Your work is in front of a worldwide audience,” she explains, “and you get a stable income, rain or shine, whether you are working or on vacation.”

 A presence and established style in the stock world can lead to new clients and commissioned original work.

-Hubert works in two distinct styles, a painterly style in watercolors and a more cartoonlike style with black outlines.
+Hubbert works in two distinct styles, a painterly style in watercolors and a more cartoonlike style with black outlines.
 “Both of these styles have their audience and bring me stock buyers and new clients,” she explains.
 Married, with two children, and new to the U.S. when her husband got transferred, she realized that between her stock income and the client assignments it was bringing in, she didn’t need to look for a job.
 “I can work from home, I can have a flexible schedule and be my own boss!” she says happily.

 “My stock work has led me to some incredible client work for companies I never imagined I’d be working for,” McDonald adds.
 “They see your work in stock libraries and contact you for an original commission.
 There’s nothing better than that!”